spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 #### Configuration Changes

-A pod security policy has been removed from the Kubeadm config.
+The Kubeadm config is updated with hardening improvements, as a pod security policy has been removed.

 <br />